lxqt/lxqt.github.io/_posts/2025-09-22-2-ways-of-wayland.md

 ### Workspace Switcher

-Again, it is already full supported under kwin and will work under Wayfire (using the aforementioned IPC backend) and work is ongoing to support the `ext_workspace_v1` protocol which will enable it under niri and Labwc which both support this protocol.
+Again, it is already full supported under `kwin_wayland` and will work under Wayfire (using the aforementioned IPC backend) and work is ongoing to support the `ext_workspace_v1` protocol which will enable it under niri and Labwc which both support this protocol.

 ### LXQt 2.3 Preview